-April 11th is national pet day–what a perfect day to talk about Pet Therapy, one of the unique programs at Bluebird Health for their hospice program.
+April 11th is national pet day–what a perfect day to talk about Pet Therapy.
 Pets can not only provide companionship to people; they can be part of the healing process when someone is sick or even at the end-of-life stage.
 That’s why pet therapy is one of the research-backed programs offered to hospice patients.

 Pet Therapy Benefits